-This year is the 100th Anniversary of the Girl Scouts, and on Saturday, June 9th there will be an estimated 200,000 girls coming to Washington DC for the Girl Scouts Rock the Mall event.
+2012 was the 100th Anniversary of the Girl Scouts.
 There are many famous women, including First Ladies, a Supreme Court justice, CEOs, and even astronauts who remember their days in Girl Scouting as ones that helped shape their careers.
 Most of us know that the Girl Scout organization was designed to empower girls and teach values as well as practical skills.
 But did you know that at a time when most women and girls were being told the only job for them in aviation was that of stewardess, the Girl Scouts were offering a program to teach girls to fly airplanes?
 The Wing Scout Program was started in 1941 and was designed for girls who were "interested in flying and wanting to learn enough about aviation to serve their country."

 The Wing Scout Program was developed to be part of the Senior Girl Scout Mobilist Project, a combined program pamphlet with suggested activities in aviation, bicycling, boating, and automobiling.
 The Wing Scout portion of the program started with very limited expectations.
 However, when the first leadership training was offered in Philadelphia in 1942, 29 leaders from 15 states showed up to become certified.
 These leaders then went back to their councils and began setting up the Wing Scout Program on a national level.